-An older dog grumbling at a puppy could indicate they are fed up with the interaction, but they will usually flick their head towards the pup and attempt to remove themselves.
+An older dog grumbling at a puppy could indicate that they’re fed up with the interaction, but they’ll usually flick their head towards the pup and attempt to remove themselves.
 On the other hand, if two Boxers are shoulder barging and play bowing, chances are their grumbling is just part of the play.

 To establish how well an interaction is going between two or more dogs, we need to look at their whole bodies.
 We need to look at all the behaviors demonstrated.
 A wagging tail doesn’t always mean a dog is happy.
-A slow, tentative wag usually means they are stressed.
+A slow, tentative wag usually means they’re stressed.